BALI BESAKIH TEMPLE

 Besakih Temple Location

 Besakih Temple is located in the eastern part of Bali, close to Mount Agung.
 To reach this location, it takes about 2 hours to drive, with 2 routes to choose from.
 The first route is through Kintamani Village, where you will pass the road directly to Besakih.
 The second route can be taken from Klungkung Village, through Kerta Gosa.
 You can use Google Maps to easily locate Besakih Temple.
 At every intersection, there are directions that lead to this temple.
-If you are confused or want a more comfortable trip, you can contact us at Bali Exotic Tour to be escorted to the location of Besakih Temple.
+If you are confused or want a more comfortable trip, you can contact us at Bali Driver Hire to be escorted to the location of Besakih Temple.
 With affordable transportation prices and accompanied by friendly Balinese drivers, the journey to Besakih Temple will be very enjoyable.
 Don’t miss the opportunity to visit the largest temple on Bali Island while on vacation there.

 Besakih Temple Dress Code